New to Lake Oswego

 Lake Oswego is a community rich with art, culture, historical resources, quality schools, vibrant business districts, and an abundance of activities and events for all ages.
 In the City's Services & Activity Guide, you will find information about these wonderful features and the wealth of services and programs offered by the City of Lake Oswego and its community partners as well important phone numbers for the City and the community.
 Whether you are new to town or considering moving to Lake Oswego, a current resident, or just visiting, you will find this guide an informative and useful resource.

 For more resources and materials, we encourage you to visit City Hall or the Lake Oswego Chamber of Commerce.
-For further information, contact the Citizen Information Center at 503-635-0257.
+For further information, contact the Public Information Office at 503-635-0257.

 The Engineering Department includes the Surveying and Mapping Division, within which Geographic Information Services (GIS) and mapping services are performed.
 This Division is responsible for producing a variety of maps, atlases and their related databases, and for maintaining "as-built" construction drawings of the utilities.

 Lake Oswego is a community of quality residential neighborhoods.